 Let’s kick things off with a brief look at…

 What Are Custom Dimensions in Google Analytics?

-Custom dimensions in Google Analytics are dimensions that Google doesn’t track automatically, so you have to set them up in your own custom reports.
+Custom dimensions in Google Analytics are dimensions that Google doesn’t track automatically, so you have to set them up and add them to your standard reports or create your own custom reports.
 A dimension is simply an additional piece of information that is added to a metric to give you a better level of understanding.

 Why Set Up Google Analytics Custom Dimensions?

 You should set up Google Analytics custom dimensions when you want to analyze data that isn’t collected in default reports.
 Every business and website has unique needs, and sometimes you need information that isn’t standard.

 Google Analytics tracks some dimensions by default.
 For example gender, age, country, browser, source, medium, etc. But when you need more information to understand your audience, track your marketing efforts, or make informed decisions, then you need custom dimensions.

 You can use custom dimensions to track just about anything, from logged-in user IDs to which authors perform the best or which post types are most popular.

 Since this data isn’t automatically tracked, you’ll need to manually configure custom dimensions.
 Don’t know how?
 Here’s a step-by-step tutorial.